A non-interview with Tim Michels: Where he stands on the issues and the questions that remain

 Michels has questioned the human impact on climate change and has not given a clear plan on how to combat it.
 Michels has proposed splitting the DNR into two factions, one taking care of the needs of businesses and the other taking care of hunters, but that seems to leave out one of the main constituents: the environment.

-The question for Michel is: What is your proposal for ensuring the next generation of Wisconsinites can continue to enjoy the great outdoors and have access to clean air and drinking water?
+The question for Michel is what is his proposal for ensuring the next generation of Wisconsinites can continue to enjoy the great outdoors and have access to clean air and drinking water?

 Finally, election integrity has become a major issue.
 Candidate Michels has cast doubt on the reliability of our elections, claiming the 2020 presidential election was rigged.
 He has suggested he could decertify Wisconsin’s 2020 election, which experts say isn’t possible.
-Michels has proposed eliminating the Wisconsin Election Commission, limiting absentee voting and signing a variety of bills from the Wisconsin Legislature that will make it more difficult to vote in the State of Wisconsin.
+Michels has proposed eliminating the Wisconsin Election Commission, limiting absentee voting, and signing a variety of bills from the Wisconsin legislature that will make it more difficult to vote in the State of Wisconsin.
 When asked at the debate if he would respect the results of the election if he loses, he deflected by saying he would certify the election.
+Here is that response.